MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 |The extension submitted must use translation files.|[Working with Translation Files](devenv-work-with-translation-files.md)|
 |The extension submitted must specify the `Application` manifest property.|The `Application` manifest property is required in order to compute the minimum release of Business Central targeted by your submission.
 For more information, see [Computation of Releases for Validation](#against-which-releases-of-business-central-is-your-submission-validated)|

-## Technical validation performed by the Business Central validation team
+## Technical validation performed by the Business Central services

 The primary responsibility of the technical validation is to ensure that the [!INCLUDE [prod_short](includes/prod_short.md)] online service is stable and that the apps can be installed and run without destabilizing the service.